datacamp-content-public/Intro-to-Data-Manipulations-in-R-/chapter3.md

 `@instructions`
 Create a new object called kilometres.
-The new object must contain the `data` about cars plus an additional column estimating the kilometres per gallon (kpg) consumed by the vehicles.
+The new object must contain all the data included in the dataframe `cars`, plus an additional column estimating the kilometres per gallon (kpg) consumed by each vehicles.

 One mile per gallon `(mpg)` is equivalent to 1.609 kpg.